Chapter 8: The Trinity of Protocols

 Why This Matters for Microservices:

 The architectural question: Should vector databases be treated as shared infrastructure or as service-specific data stores?
-The answer, guided by the Adaptive Granularity Strategy, depends on semantic cohesion.
+The answer, guided by Adaptive Granularity Governance: The Khan Microservice Pattern, depends on semantic cohesion.

 8.4.1 Vector Database Landscape (2026-2026)